 The Governors at Marshside work closely with the school to fulfill their statutory role and to shape the school’s policy, curriculum, accountability and ethos.
-There are currently 10 Governors, all volunteers, from a variety of backgrounds, who contribute to the work of the Governing Body through a number of committees.
+There are currently 11 Governors, all volunteers, from a variety of backgrounds, who contribute to the work of the Governing Body through a number of committees.

-Our school Governors
+Our School Governors

 Chair - Mr Andrew Brown

-I am in my second year as Chair of the school Governing Body.
+I am in my third year as Chair of the school Governing Body.
 Before this I was a Parent Governor.
 I work for the Environment Agency leading a team focusing on ensuring that there are best possible long term approaches to managing flooding across England.
 When not with my family I’ll either be running; on a bike; or walking up a hill!
 Knowing we were going to have all 3 of our boys at the school for a many years and hence will be a large part of our life, I wanted to do something to help and strengthen my link with the school, so I became a governor.
 I also felt my professional experience may be of help to the school.
 My wish is for the school to be the best it can be with a secure long term future.
 I want it to have a reputation as a school that helps children achieve more than they think they can – while also being a safe place, in every sense, helping develop our children in to great people.

 Vice Chair - Mrs Colette Mary Vaianella

-I am officially termed a ‘co-opted Governor’ and this is my second year holding the position of Vice Chair of the Marshside Governing Body.
+I am officially termed a ‘co-opted Governor’ and this is my fourth year holding the position of Vice Chair of the Marshside Governing Body.
 Recruited through the National Inspiring Governance Campaign, whose aim is to bring in Governors with a wide variety of skills, I was delighted to have been approached by Marshside School to fill a vacancy, some two years ago.
 From the onset, I was impressed by the ethos of the School.
 Arriving at short notice, I was taken on a tour by Mrs Hall and can honestly say that in every class, I was met with enthusiastic and happy pupils.
 The hallways, covered with great examples of children enjoying their learning environment and caring for each other.
 The adults – all taking pride in demonstrating the children’s talents and achievements.
 I was hooked!
 Initially, I didn’t quite realise how my world of Corporate IT and large scale Project Delivery would dovetail with Education, but soon I came to realise that Schools face the same challenges and issues that I deal with in my ‘day job’.
 I have always been met with a warm welcome and openness which has only strengthened my first impression.
 My two boys are grown men now, but I still recall the anxiety of choosing the right school, with the right values and good standard of education.
 Now that I have become a Nonna (Italian for Grandmother), my commitment to the Education system has been given a boost as I look towards their future.
 I thoroughly enjoy working with the Team at Marshside.
 Their undeniable passion for the progress of each and every child is infectious.
 The culture of respect brings the Mission statement to life and is a value we all hold dear.
 ‘Treat others as you would like to be treated yourself’

 I joined the Governing Board in November 2015.
 I had just moved in a new direction as a freelance education consultant, having enjoyed a fulfilling working life, firstly as a teacher of foreign languages and then, as an Ofsted inspector.
 I wanted to use the knowledge and expertise that I had gained in education to help a forward-looking school achieve its aims.
 My ambition for Marshside Primary is simply for it to be the best it can be for the benefit of all members of the school community.
 I have lived in Southport for nearly 40 years.
 I have wide-ranging leisure interests.
 I am a keen football supporter (Liverpool FC – sorry Evertonians!)
 I am also an active tennis, table-tennis and badminton player in local clubs.
 I enjoy walking in the Lakes and Peak District, going to the cinema and theatre and travelling in Europe.